The Deal was Definitely Ours to Win…

 “We were the favorite!
-But that damn CEO just doesn’t get it … ”
+But that darn CFO just doesn’t see it … ”

-You have long ago stopped feeling embarrassed by customers who flake or deals that push into infinity.
-Success is just one more call, another proposal, ten rejections more–you and your team will push come hell or high water.
+You have by now stopped feeling embarrassed when “good” deals push into infinity.
+Success is just one more call, another proposal, ten rejections more–you and your team will force a way forward, come hell or high water…

-For 38% of sales teams hitting quota today–pushing in a straight line is enough.
+For 28% of teams hitting quota today–pushing in a straight line is enough.
 But what of the other two-thirds?
-Do we blame the market?
-Bad product?
-Perhaps they did not put in the hours?

-After hundreds of conversations–with quota-hitters and missers, with VPs at F500s down to middle managers at hot startups and their eager sales reps–there’s one simple question that goes unasked.
+We’ve spoken with quota-hitters and missers; with VPs at F500s down to first-time managers at hot startups and their eager sales reps.
+And despite their great differences, we’ve found a most strange commonality…

 How do you know your team sells well?

-When you roll your eyes at one of the 86% of customers who, after many months of work, reach NO- DECISION–how do you justify the time wasted?
+When you roll your eyes at one of the 86% of customers who, after many months of work, reach NO-DECISION… how do you make sense of that?

-Our clients’ sales teams–before they reinvented themselves to great profit– couldn’t.
+9/10 of our clients’ sales teams–before they reinvented themselves with a few simple changes–could not.
 They couldn’t even piece together the business cases that won them the business!

-Here’s a simple way to test your team’s business cases–
+Now here’s a simple way to test your team’s business cases. . .

 Open up your CRM and go to deal fundamentals/deal notes (your reps do take good notes . . right?)

-See if you can parse out these four fundamental criteria–with clear answers and notes–that must be discovered for a purchase to happen (hopefully your reps’ conversations with your customers are all about these keys–god forbid it’s not BANT, “rapport-building,” or other common fluff):
+See if you can parse out these four fundamental keys that must be discovered for a purchase to happen (hopefully your reps’ talktime is all about these keys–god forbid it’s not BANT, “rapport-building,” or other common fluff):